ZipNN: Lossless Compression for AI Models: Introduction

 The compression benefits are typically tied directly to the model parameter type.
 The BF16 model family is best compressed, as the exponent in BF16 accounts for half of the total bits (8 of the 16 bits), such models gain approximately 33\% of space savings - reducing the exponent by $\nicefrac{2}{3}$ amounts to reducing the full model size by $\nicefrac{1}{3}$.
 In contrast, typical FP32 models show space saving of just 17\% as the exponent accounts for $\nicefrac{1}{4}$ of the model parameters.

 We classify popular models into categories with distinct compressibility traits.
 We highlight the \emph{clean models} category, where models have undergone some rounding after the training phase.
-The rounding allows compression of the other bits (apart for the exponent) and therefore clean models achieve effective compression, at times reaching 55\% savings.
-For example, the popular RoBERTa model~\cite{liu2019roberta} falls into this category.
+The rounding allows compression of the other bits (apart from the exponent) and therefore clean models achieve effective compression, at times reaching 55\% savings.
+For Example, the popular RoBERTa model~\cite{liu2019roberta} falls into this category.
 Our compressor is therefore challenged with the task of inline identifying the potential space savings in such a model and compressing it accordingly.

-When comparing \zipnn{} to a state-of-the art compressor like Zstd we get the following improvements: On BF16 models our compressor achieves a 17\% improvement in compression ratio and a 62\% speedup in compression/decompression.
+When comparing \zipnn{} to a state-of-the art compressor like Zstd, we get the following improvements: On BF16 models our compressor achieves a 17\% improvement in compression ratio and a 62\% speedup in compression/decompression.
 For clean models, this is even larger with a 34\% improvement in space and a 4.6X speedup in compression time and 83\% speedup in decompression.
+By using multi-threading we show that \zipnn{} can reach a throughput of up to 80GB/s for decompression and up to 13GB/s for compression.

 Finally, we explore the benefits of delta compression and show that by compressing the delta between two similar models one can achieve compression far greater than compressing a standalone model.
 This is useful for checkpointing and management of model variations.